Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Introduction

 Following the work on PGD for convection phenomena~\cite{2010-IJMF-GDCCDH,Gonzalez-GCCDH-13} and for viscous incompressible Navier-Stokes flows~\cite{Tsiolakis-TGSOH-20}, the present contribution proposes the first \emph{a priori} ROM for turbulent incompressible flows.
-The proposed PGD \emph{computational vademecum} relies on a separated approximation of the RANS equations coupled with the SA turbulence model.
-The PGD-ROM methodology mimicks the structure of the \texttt{simpleFoam} algorithm with SA turbulence model, resulting in a minimally intrusive approach within OpenFOAM.
-The resulting strategy provides a generalised solution of incompressible flows, explicitly depending on user-defined parameters, in convection-dominated regimes.
+Similarly to the previously cited contributions on \emph{a posteriori} ROMs~\cite{Iliescu-WABI-12,Iliescu-IW-14,Rozza-SBZR-19,Rozza-LCLR-16,Ballarin-RAMBR-17,Farhat-CFCA-13,Zimmermann-ZG-12,Rozza-GSSRB,Taddei-FMPT-18,Iliescu-XMRI-18,Hesthaven-GH-19,Hesthaven-WHR-19,Rozza-HSMR-20}, \emph{a priori} ROMs can also be devised using a variety of techniques to model turbulence.
+The proposed PGD strategy considers the one-equation SA turbulence model and it constructs a separated representation of velocity, pressure and eddy viscosity to solve the RANS-SA equations in OpenFOAM.
+More precisely, the PGD-ROM methodology mimics the structure of the \texttt{simpleFoam} algorithm with SA turbulence model, resulting in a minimally intrusive approach within OpenFOAM.
+The resulting strategy thus provides a generalised expression of the velocity, pressure and eddy viscosity fields, explicitly depending on user-defined parameters, for convection-dominated incompressible flows.
+Alternative PGD-ROM strategies may thus be obtained by substituting the proposed separated form of the SA equation with an appropriate PGD solver for the selected turbulence model.

 The remainder of this paper is organised as follows.
 Section~\ref{sc:RANS-SA} recalls the full order RANS-SA equations and the corresponding cell-centred FV approximation utilised by OpenFOAM.
 The rationale of the PGD-ROM for the turbulent incompressible Navier-Stokes equations is introduced in section~\ref{sc:Par-RANS-SA}, where the details of the algorithms to devise the separated velocity-pressure approximation of the flow equations (\texttt{PGD-NS}) and the separated form of the eddy (\texttt{PGD-SA}) and turbulent (\texttt{PGD-$\nu_t$}) viscosities via the SA equation are presented.
-Numerical experiments involving flow control in external aerodynamics, in two and three dimensions, with Reynolds number ranging up to $1,000,000$ are reported in section~\ref{sc:simulations}, whereas section~\ref{sc:Conclusion} summarises the contributions of this work.
-Three appendices provide the technical details of the derivation of the PGD formulation of the Navier-Stokes and SA equations, as well as the expressions of the coefficients for the corresponding spatial and parametric iterations of the alternating direction scheme.
+Numerical experiments involving flow control in external aerodynamics, in two and three dimensions, with Reynolds number ranging up to $1,000,000$ are reported in section~\ref{sc:simulations}.
+Finally, section~\ref{sc:Conclusion} summarises the contributions of this work and two appendices report additional technical details on the employed PGD algorithm and on the expressions of the coefficients appearing in the spatial and parametric iterations of the alternating direction scheme for the PGD solvers of the RANS and the SA equations.